eellak/nlpbuddy/README.md

-# text-analysis
+# NLPBuddy - Open Source Text Analysis Tool

 ## About the project

-This is a text analysis application for performing common NLP tasks through a web dashboard interface and an API.
+NLPBuddy is a text analysis application for performing common NLP tasks through a web dashboard interface and an API.

 It leverages [Spacy](https://spacy.io) for the NLP tasks plus [Gensim's](https://github.com/RaRe-Technologies/gensim) implementation of the TextRank algorithm for text summarization.